therealanby/MoreBlenderNotes/Fundamentals/Usefulstuff.md

 - This add on adds some armature templates
 - also adds rigify buttons in object data properties
 - generate rig creates constraints, bone shapes and other advanced tools automatically
+- the rig generated is based off the armature you made.
+You can delete the armature now, it was made mostly for reference for the auto-rig
+- parent the mesh to the generated rig.
+It doesn't have any bones because the look is changed into those widget/gizmo/thingies.
+You move around those thingies to change the mesh

 **Export/Import file formats**
 - useful(.obj, .fbx, .dae(??))